KisaragiKohaku/KeetaFlavorMaster/README.md

 ## Version Control Notes
 1. The gamma version integrates DeepSeek API for auxiliary intent identification.
 2. The beta version uses only hard-coding for naive intent identification.
+3. The beta version is no longer maintained and is not recommended for use.
+The developer has kept this branch purely for archival purposes.
-3. The current beta and gamma versions are for learning purposes only.
+4. The current beta and gamma versions are for learning purposes only.

 ## Download Model (GGUF format model needs to be downloaded in advance)
 The test model is Mistral-7B-Instruct-v0.3-GGUF, Q4-K-S quantized version (3.85GB).
 Please download it from the URL below.